simeks/deform/README.md

 | `-o <file>`                 | Filename of the resulting deformation field    |
 | `--gpu`                     | Enables GPU assisted registration.             |

-* Requires a matching number of fixed and moving images.
+† Requires a matching number of fixed and moving images.

+‡ Fuzzy masks in floating point format, whose values denote the confidence on the image intensity at each point.

 ### Parameter file example